shoccho/English_To_Bangla_dictionary/README.md

 # English_To_Bangla_dictionary
-This is a GUI English to English and Bengali Dictionary .create using JAVA(Swing).
+This is a GUI English to English and Bengali Dictionary.
+Created using java (Swing).

 #Requirements